scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 ``WrightSim`` is designed with the experimentalist in mind, allowing users to parameterize their simulations in much the same way that they would collect a similar spectrum in the laboratory.
-WrightSim is modular and flexable---it is capable of simulating different kinds of MDS, and it is easy to extend to new kinds.
+WrightSim is modular and flexible---it is capable of simulating different kinds of MDS, and it is easy to extend to new kinds.
 WrightSim uses a numerical integration approach that captures the full interaction between material and electric field without making common limiting assumptions.
-This approach makes WrightSim flexable, accurate, and interpretable.
+This approach makes WrightSim flexible, accurate, and interpretable.

 While the numerical approach we use is more accurate, it does demand significantly more computational time.